Pre-Veterinary Schools and Colleges in the U.S.

 Veterinary programs are highly competitive and typically prefer to admit individuals with hands-on experience over those without it.
 Prospective students should look for a pre-veterinary school that offers the opportunity to complete an internship at a local veterinary clinic, animal shelter, zoo or farm or offers guidance in finding such placements.
 Some schools may have on-campus facilities for students to gain experience with animals, including farms and veterinary facilities.

-Students may also look for research opportunities related to veterinary medicine.
-While some schools may not offer research that deals specifically with animals, students may complete research in areas like microbiology.
-Students may investigate the type of research being performed by faculty members.
+Students may also wish to look for research opportunities related to veterinary medicine.
+While some schools don't offer research that deals specifically with animals, students can still complete research in areas like microbiology.
+It's also a good idea to investigate the type of research being performed by faculty members.

-Students may look for certificate programs in areas closely related to veterinary medicine, such as animal health management, which may supplement a bachelor's program.
-These programs may offer coursework specific to a certain type of animal, as well as related courses in topics like immunology and epidemiology.
+Students might want to consider certificate programs in areas closely related to veterinary medicine, such as animal health management, which are designed to supplement a bachelor's program.
+Some of these programs offer coursework specific to a certain type of animal, as well as related courses in topics like immunology and epidemiology.

 Pre-Veterinary Program Overview